jundalisay/sp/content/en/superphysics/principles/chapter-05c.md

 {{< /dc >}}

+Chapter 1 explained that waves become nodes when they are concentrated together.
+We then call these nodes as ideas.

+Since these nodes are really waves, they easily show wave-properties.
+One of these properties is the connection of ideas.

 ## Compound Ideas are Made up of Simple Ideas

 Since ideas are static, it is the mind, powered by desire, that connects them together, in a chain.
 This leads to the creation of compound ideas from many simple ones.